ckuelker/quick-guide-en-us/DevOps/Network/infiniband.md

 ---

-The computer networking standard InfiniBand (IB) is used in high-performance computing.
-It features a very high throughput and very low latency compared to Ethernet.
-It is used for data and communication interconnect between nodes (computers).
+The InfiniBand (IB) computer networking standard is used in high performance computing.
+It features very high throughput and very low latency compared to Ethernet.
+It is used for data and communication interconnection between nodes (computers).
 InfiniBand can be used as a switched interconnect between nodes and storage or storage and storage.